RibirX/Polestar/README.md

 Experience a novel approach to UI development that's directly based on your data structure APIs.
 Any data mutation will trigger a precise UI update.
 Your focus should be on designing your data structure and its APIs.
 Then, you can describe your data's UI without intruding on its logic.

 <h2> 🔥 Open source</h2>
 As the Chinese old saying goes, many hands make light work.
-We can't get more people to use AI by our efforts alone, so we decided to open source
+We can't get more people to use AI by our efforts alone, so we decided to open source PoleStar Chat.
+We hope that more people can join us to make PoleStar Chat better and better.

 <h2> 🤖 More than 100 AI Bot </h2>
 <p>You can quickly use AI commands in the same way as other IM software, using @, which is as convenient as @ing people in a group chat.
 We currently support more than 100 AI Bot, covering topics such as education, writing, entertainment, etc. For example, you can use a tarot card master to give you a test of today's fortune, so you don't have to learn and set up a tedious AI Prompt:</p>